[FRONTLINE is produced by the WGBH Educational Foundation. WGBH is a major producer of programs for PBS, the U.S. public television network.]

 18. As a producer considers various techniques in researching a story, persuading sources to participate and gathering information, we expect her/him to act in an honorable fashion.
 (See also 28-30.)
 Although specific examples could not cover all the concerns, the primary issue is one of personal integrity.
 A general question a producer might ask her/himself might be: “If you had to tell the public how you got the story, how would it sound?”

 19. Any producer who has a material interest — financial, family, political or other personal stake — in a subject to be covered in her/his program must make that interest known to the Executive Producer.
 It is also the producer’s responsibility to monitor any interests of those he or she may hire to carry out the project.
 Also note that if the subject of the program involves WGBH, or an organization in which it has an interest (e.g., PRX/PRI, WGBY, WCAI, WCRB, PBSd), the producer must disclose any institutional conflict of interest to the audience.

 20. Where the matter under examination may place the producer or other members of her or his team in possession of information that could lead to personal gain, especially in the case of “insider” knowledge of a publicly traded company, acting on that knowledge might be considered illegal and must be avoided.

 Do Not Lobby or Endorse Candidates

-- When working on any politically controversial programs, the producer should engage in no personal political activities, including donations or signing petitions, which would undermine his/her claim to be a trusted reporter, producer, or editor.
+- When working on any politically controversial programs, the producer should engage in no personal political activities, including donations or signing petitions, that would undermine her/his claim to be a trusted reporter, producer or editor.
 Any prior donations must be disclosed to the Executive Producer.
 The general test here is whether a producer or the Executive Producer would feel uncomfortable if private beliefs or actions were made public in the context of one’s work for WGBH.